← Writing

 The other way to learn

-I know "Play" sounds like a soft word for a serious problem.
-But take a few steps back, and play is just this: you try something before you fully understand it, you watch what happens, and you adjust.
+I know "play" sounds like a soft word for something this important.
+But play is just this: you try something before you fully understand it, you watch what happens, and you adjust.

 Hand a child a tablet.
-No one sits them down and walks them through the grid of apps, or demonstrates how swiping differs from tapping, or explains what the home button does.
-They just poke at icons, watch what opens, drag things sideways, accidentally open the camera, close it, find it again.
+No one walks them through the grid of apps, or demonstrates how swiping differs from tapping.
+They poke at icons, watch what opens, drag things sideways, accidentally open the camera, close it, find it again.
 Within an hour they're navigating the device better than some adults.

 And here's what makes this more than cute: the surface underneath them never stays still.
-Apps update.
-Layouts change with OS updates.
-New ones appear, old ones vanish.
+Apps update, layouts change, new ones appear, old ones vanish.
 The thing they mastered last week might look different today.
 There is no settled version of the user interface to be taught, and yet the child doesn't care.
 They just play again.
 They've learned something deeper than any single interface: how to feel their way through an unfamiliar one.

 Illustration of play as a child-like figure exploring shifting abstract tiles